EJP-ORION/OH-Surveillance-Codex/docs/6a-guidelines-contributors.rst

    critical to enhance OHS data analyses and interpretation.
-If you consider that the scope and objective of the OHS Codex can be extended to other areas of action and this way support a wider OH community, create a new principle section under the OHS Codex document providing a description of the purpose and scope of this principle.
+If you consider that the scope and objective of the OHS Codex can be extended to other areas of action and this way support a wider OH community, propose a new principle section under the OHS Codex document providing a description of the purpose and scope of this principle.
 If possible include existing solutions or methods available to support OHS researchers, organisations or stakeholders.
+   Proposal to extend the scope of the OHS Codex will only be considered if the author provides contact information, so the OHS Codex team can invite that author to the OHS Codex steering board discussions.

 **Evaluation of the contributions**
 ---------------------------------